ForsakenX/forsaken-libs/README.md

 Hence these helper scripts give us a baseline that allows us to easily compile all required dependencies from scratch for any target system.

-This also makes it much easier when time comes to port to other devices such as Anrdoid, Pandora, Emscripten, PS3, Xbox, ARM, etc...
+This also makes it much easier when time comes to port to other devices such as Android, Pandora, Emscripten, PS3, Xbox, ARM, etc...

 ## Easy to get started